alecthomas/kong/README.md

 specifies the element type.
 For maps, the tag has the format `tag:"[<key>]:[<value>]"` where either may be omitted.

+## Custom decoders

+If a field implements the [MapperValue](https://godoc.org/github.com/alecthomas/kong#MapperValue) interface it will be used to decode arguments into the field.

 ## Supported tags